laihuynhnhatminh/angular-boilerplate-17/README.md

-# AngularBoilerplate17
+# Angular 17 Template

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.0.
+This is a template for an Angular project quickstart Project structure is based on SCAM pattern (Single Component Angular Module)

 ## Development server